monochandan/Text-CheckWorthy-Classification/README.md

 - How to handle imbalance text data.

-- Prompt engineering for data labeling and data processing.
+- Prompt engineering (few shot, zero shot) for data labeling and data processing.

 - Tweet data scrapping for validate the model, prompt engineering for label automation.